-My advice to women in any profession is to seek the balance that makes you feel content and successful.
+Iwould advise women in any profession to seek the balance that makes you feel content and successful.
 This varies person to person.
-There are no magic equations to get promoted, or find balance.
-The reality is that “work life integration” is about as good as it gets.
+There are no surefire ways that will lead you to get promoted or find balance.
+The reality is that “work-life integration” is about as good as it gets.
 If the partner/executive path is what you are seeking, go after it.
 And make sure you continually push yourself to grow by regularly taking on assignments and projects that are outside of your comfort zone.

 I believe the profession has largely moved to a gender neutral state.

-I am 100% in my work.
-I am either traveling, or working from home.
-I rely completely on the combination of my iPhone, iPad, and laptop.
+Because I am often traveling or working from home, I rely completely on the combination of my iPhone, iPad, and laptop.